-AIA Singapore's Risk Management Framework (RMF) is a structured and disciplined approach aligning strategy, processes, people and systems to evaluate and manage the uncertainties the Company faces as it creates value.
+AIA Singapore's Enterprise Risk Management (ERM) framework is a structured and disciplined approach aligning strategy, processes, people and systems to evaluate and manage the uncertainties the Company faces as it creates value.
 It has a comprehensive and integrated set of components that support the achievement of the corporate objectives, and provides the strategic, operational and foundational layers to govern, embed, implement, monitor and continually improve risk management in the Company.

-The RMF outlines the approach to decisions regarding risk management, the roles of all relevant parties, as well as the governance structure, policies and processes to enable risk management to be embedded as a component in all critical decisions.
+The ERM framework outlines the approach to decisions regarding risk management, the roles of all relevant parties, as well as the governance structure, policies and processes to enable risk management to be embedded as a component in all critical decisions.
 It also provides the structure for identifying, quantifying and mitigating risk across AIA Singapore.